aiven/aiven-examples/redis/go/README.md

-### Redis Go Example
+### Redis® Go Example

-This example uses the [redis](https://github.com/go-redis/redis) library to connect to Redis, write a key/value pair, and read it out again.
+This example uses the [redis](https://github.com/go-redis/redis) library to connect to Redis®, write a key/value pair, and read it out again.

 #### Installing Dependencies